nl4opt/nl4opt.github.io/pages/rules.md

 - A team can be either an individual or a group of individuals working together during the entire duration of the competition.

-- Each team may submit up to 5 times per day.
+- Each team may have up to 3 folders in their submission cloud directory at a time.
+They will be removed upon evaluation, and more submissions may be uploaded again.

 - To receive the awards from this competition, winners must attend the NeurIPS workshop.